 - in the closet for cleaning supplies

 8. Go digital

 If you really want to keep a neat, organized RV, digital media is the way to go.
 Books, DVDs, and CDs not only take up a ton of room, but they also add a lot of weight to the RV.

 In our RV we have converted all our media to digital forms.
 We each have an e-reader that we download books onto.
 We keep our music and movies on our computers and an external hard drive.
 And instead of purchasing new CDs or DVDs we use streaming surfaces such as Pandora, Spotify, and Amazon Prime.

 One of the easiest ways to organize the food pantry is by investing in a set of airtight plastic food bins.
 Measure your pantry or food cupboard and then go shopping at a store such as Target, Walmart, or The Container Store.
 Look for bins that will fit your pantry without leaving extra wasted space.

 Storing food in plastic bins not only keeps the pantry neat, but it also keeps food fresh and critters out.

 In our RV we have a long, tall pull-out pantry that we filled with plastic bins.
 We have bins for snacks like granola bars, pretzels, and dried fruits.
 Bins for staples like flour, pasta, and sugar.
-And even an extra tall bin where I store bottles of oils and vinegars.
+And even an extra tall bin where I store bottles of oils and vinegar.
 When we go shopping I transfer the items from their original packaging into the bins.
 That way I always know the items will fit, and the pantry stays neat and organized.

-Before you know it your RV will have less clutter and more space.
-Which means you will have more time to get out and enjoy yourself!
+Before you know it your RV will have less clutter and more space, which means you will have more time to get out and enjoy yourself!